Super Bowl LIII: United States

+Television

-CBS broadcast Super Bowl LIII as part of an annual rotation between the three main broadcast television partners of the NFL; it was the 20th time CBS has broadcast the game.
-As with CBS's most recent Super Bowl (Super Bowl 50), ESPN Deportes aired a Spanish-language broadcast of the game (additional to CBS's SAP channel Spanish version).
+Super Bowl LIII was broadcast by CBS as part of an annual rotation between the three main broadcast television partners of the NFL.
+It was the 20th time CBS broadcast the game.

+Jim Nantz served as play-by-play announcer and Tony Romo worked his first Super Bowl as color commentator.
 CBS' coverage utilized a total of 115 cameras, including 8K resolution cameras (for the first time in a U.S. network sports telecast) in the end zones, as well as field-level and "up close" augmented reality graphics (with the latter generated by a wireless, handheld camera).

-Digitally, the game was available via the CBS Sports app, CBSSports.com, the Yahoo!
-Sports app, Tumblr app, the NFL app and through CBS's subscription service CBS All Access.
-The Yahoo!
-Sports app and Tumblr app streams are part of a long-term deal between then NFL and Verizon Media.

-Westwood One affiliates carried the game on radio for free, with SiriusXM carrying the game in eight languages and hometown broadcasts from Boston's WBZ-FM and Los Angeles's KSPN and KCBS-FM, along with the main feed on Sirius XM NFL Radio.
+As with CBS's previous Super Bowl (Super Bowl 50), ESPN Deportes aired a Spanish-language broadcast of the game, the second out of three Super Bowls the network would eventually sub-license.

 Advertising

 With a base price slightly higher than $5 million for a 30-second ad, the cost of commercial time remained even with the previous three events.
 There were fewer spots sold overall in comparison to the previous Super Bowl; CBS aired more than double the number of promos for its own programming (as well as that of its subscription service CBS All Access) than NBC did at Super Bowl LII.
 Despite this, Kantar estimated its total revenue to be the third-highest in Super Bowl history, at $382 million.

 Perennial Super Bowl advertiser Anheuser-Busch made its largest-ever advertising purchase for a single game, with a total of eight different commercials of various lengths (covering five-and-a-half minutes of airtime) across seven product brands, including three being advertised during the game for the first time.
 Mercedes-Benz aired a minute long ad for the 2019 A-Class Sedan featuring cameos by Ludacris.
 Walt Disney Studios Motion Pictures aired a half-minute long Teaser for highly anticipated Avengers: Endgame.
 CBS rejected an ad from medical cannabis company Acreage Holdings advocating for legalization.

 For the first time in its history, the NFL itself won USA Today's Super Bowl Ad Meter survey determining the best commercial aired during the game, with an advertisement launching a campaign celebrating its 100th season.